xsdk-project/MathPackagesTraining2023/_lessons/krylov_amg_muelu/lesson.md

 {% include qanda question='Do you see an improvement in iterations?' answer='Yes.
 For symmetric Gauss-Seidel, the number of iterations decreases.
 For forward Gauss-Seidel for pre-smoothing and backwards Gauss-Seidel for post-smoothing, both number of iterations and time-to-solution are reduced.' %}

-The choice of algorithms matter depending on the underlying computational architecture.
+The choice of algorithm matters depending on the underlying computational architecture.
-Now, run the same multigrid solvers on GPU and compare them.
+Now, run the same solvers on GPU and compare them.

 <img src="arrow.png" width="30"> Run the GPU-based driver
 ```